 BUILDING TRANS-LOCAL INNOVATION ECOSYSTEMS

-Trans-local innovation systems are those that develop in a double dynamic: on the one hand they are deeply embedded into trans-national networks and, at the same time, they are strongly grounded in local innovation communities.
-The resulting interplay between the local and global dimensions strongly reinforces innovation capacity.
-This trans-local dimension is easy to proclaim but not so easy to achieve in practice.
+Trans-local innovation systems develop in a double dynamic: on the one hand they are embedded into trans-national networks and, at the same time, they are grounded in local innovation communities.
+This interplay between the local and global dimensions strongly reinforces innovation capacity.